daneashman/kelowna-rock-climbing-site/src/pages/areas/klo-creek/index.md

   - name: Pipeline Left
     description: the is in fact a pipe
     slug: /pipeline-left
+  - name: Pipeline Right
+    description: pipeline, but to the right
+    slug: /pipeline-right
 ---

 KLO Creek is a great area!